 If someone is concerned about their levels of testosterone or estrogen, it is best to discuss this with a doctor before attempting to change these hormone levels at home.

 Some people benefit from hormone injections.
-Testosterone therapy may be helpful, but more research is needed on the risks for older males.
+Testosterone therapy may be helpful, but more research is needed on the

 Some research has looked into natural ways to reduce estrogen.
 Several studies suggest that exercise may lower estrogen levels in some females.